Social Commerce: The Trend That’s Changing eCommerce

 Social commerce is improving the eCommerce customer purchase path on platforms where consumers are already highly engaged and primed to make purchases.
 This trend is growing, and 2020 is promising to bring even more innovation in the space.
 Before you get started, be sure to understand your audience — what they like, how they like to buy, how they’re using social media, and which platforms they’re active on.
 Choose the channels that best fit your audience, use strategic audience targeting with your posts, and don’t forget to measure your results.

-Do you want to introduce a Social Commerce strategy in 2020?
+Do you want to introduce a Social Commerce strategy?

 Social commerce is a massive opportunity for eCommerce businesses.
 If you have questions about any of the trends or strategies I’ve talked about here or need help creating your strategy for the coming year, the team at Total Product Marketing can help.
 Get in touch with us today!